HOME • SEARCH • EMAIL • ABOUT

 - Dye: In Otaheite, leaves used as ingredient in the red dye, or matte, for cloth.

 - Lumber: Timber is not durable to weather exposure.
-Used for frames, internal floorboards, making canoes, woodcarving, papermaking.
+Used for frames, internal floorboards, making canoes, woodcarving, paper making.

 Studies